-Below the Line refers to items in a profit and loss account that show no noticeable effect on a company’s revenue for the year.
-It is an unofficial term used by people who deal with below and above the line expenses regularly.
-It includes exceptional and extraordinary items that are relevant to another accounting period or do not apply to the current accounting period.
-These items may be included in subsequent accounting periods when they become relevant.
-Categorizing certain items in the financial statements as below the line aims to depict the actual financial position of a company.
+Below the Line refers to items in a profit and loss statement that are income or expense items that are not normally incurred in a company’s day-to-day operations.
+It includes exceptional and extraordinary items that relate to another accounting period or do not apply to the current accounting period.
+Categorizing certain items in the financial statements below the line helps to separately present results from the normal operations of a company.

-For example, a company that is in the business of manufacturing and selling water pumps to wholesalers may decide to dispose of one of its manufacturing plants.
-The company may sell the plant because it is underutilized, or the company is facing financial difficulties.
-The company will receive a large non-recurring income after selling the plant that may portray the company as financially healthy even if it is undergoing financial distress.
-Such an income should be excluded in the income statement but should be added to income after regular operations are completed.
+A below the line gain – A company that’s in the business of manufacturing and selling water pumps to wholesalers may decide to dispose of one of its manufacturing plants.
+The company may sell the plant because it is underutilized or merely to improve its cash flow position.
+In any event, the company will receive a large, non-recurring revenue after selling the plant that might make the company appear financially healthy even if it is, in fact, in severe financial distress.

 Below the Line Example